callei/Dotfiles/README.md

 ```
 ## Extra Download Suggestions

-Here are some additional tools and fun packages that I recommend for a better terminal experience:
+Here are some additional tools and fun packages that I recommend for a better terminal:

 ```txt
 btop        Modern resource monitor